 The Plot of the Work

 Morality is another recurring theme.
-The League is often faced with moral dilemmas that call into question the rightness of their actions.
+The League is often confronted with moral dilemmas that call into question the rightness of their actions.
 Should they follow the orders of the British government blindly, or follow their own moral code?
 This internal conflict adds palpable tension to the story.

-What is Steampunk?
+What Is Steampunk?

-Steampunk in the League of Extraordinary Gentlemen
+Steampunk in The League of Extraordinary Gentlemen

 The Film Adaptation